Zhaoyi-Yan/Shift-Net_pytorch/README.md

 I realse a new training strategy that helps deal with random mask training by reducing color shifting at the cost of about 30% training time increase.
 It is quite useful when adopting in face inpainiting.
 Set `which_model_netG='face_unet_shift_triple'` to carry out the strategy.

+Note: the shift in face_flip training strategy is not fully-parallel compared with original shift.
+I do not have the time to optimize it, you can optimize on your own refering to the original shift.

 # Architecutre
 <img src="architecture.png" width="1000"/>